 Can you believe that it’s been over a year since my last train review?
 As much fun as I had writing my review of the Pacific Surfliner between San Diego and Los Angeles last year, I have taken exactly *zero* train trips since then and it had me feeling an awful itch to write another one.
 Making matters worse is that my house overlooks a canyon with train tracks running through it, and every day I watch those trains zipping back-and-forth down there, taunting me to throw caution (and responsibilities) into the wind and hit the rails.
 Thank god I don’t live next to an airport.

-As I mentioned in my Pacific surfliner reviews, I don’t consider myself to be a proper “railfan” – but I do have a boyish fascination with all things mechanical, so combined with my love of travel, it only seems logical that I find trains so interesting.
+As I mentioned in my Pacific surfliner review, I don’t consider myself to be a proper “railfan” – but I do have a boyish fascination with all things mechanical, so combined with my love of travel, it only seems logical that I find trains so interesting.
 Commuter trains, freight trains, long-distance trains – it doesn’t matter, and I’m totally game to take a ride on anything.

 The ironic thing about my fascination for train travel is the fact that I am an absolute dunce when it comes to figuring out public transportation.
 Flying into a new city and having a look at the map for the metro or rail system always gives me heartburn, and more often or not I just throw my arms up in surrender (fear is more like it), ending up in Uber or a taxi instead.